machfund/freetonso/README.md

 # Free TON Simple Operations

 # What is it?
-Thi is the Windows BATCH based tool for the simplest interaction with Free TON blockchain.
+This is the Windows batch-script based tool for the simplest interaction with Free TON blockchain.
 Tested on Windows 8/10 and Windows 7 SP1 with updates: KB3087873, KB2990941.

-This bundle (FreeTONSO.zip) contains:
+# This bundle (FreeTONSO.zip) contains:

 tonoscli.exe - official tonos-cli ver.
 0.6.2 built from official repository source codes (https://github.com/tonlabs/tonos-cli) for Windows systems.